costajob/stock_prices/README.md

 * 3.7.1

 ### Python 2
-Support for `old` python 2 is not guaranteed, since some components makes use of the `concurrent.futures` and `statistics` packages, introduced respectively since version `3.2` and `3.4`.
+Support for `old` python 2 is not guaranteed, since some components makes use of the `concurrent.futures` introduced on standard library since version `3.2`.
-It is possible to grant back-compatibility with version `2.7` by installing the external `futures` package, but it is pointless for the scope of this kata (considering support for version 2 will end on 2020).
+It is possible to grant back-compatibility with version `2.7` by installing the external `futures` package, but it is pointless for the scope of this kata (considering support will end on 2020).

 ## Footprint
 To grant resiliency (and courtesy of the Python's broad standard library) the external dependencies footprint is kept to a minimum: